What is a Field Experience in Criminal Justice?

 - All field experience locations must be taken in an approved criminal justice or related agency.

 - Students are encouraged to select an agency that represents the type of work they want to pursue after graduation.
-However, students are not limited by those agencies on file with Career Services.

 How Many Hours Will I Have to Work?